Alice Eduardo reflects on a life of entrepreneurship, leadership, and generosity to build the foundation for a radically different future.

 The entrepreneur credits her mother for her charitable and caring spirit.
 “I saw my mother’s generosity even at an early age.
 It was the mindset I grew up with,” she adds.

-She also assures that Santa Elena will continue to keep its ear on the ground for opportunities to help.
+Furthermore, she also assures that Santa Elena will continue to keep its ear on the ground for opportunities to help.

 As such, it doesn’t come as a surprise that Eduardo’s definition of a meaningful life involves care and generosity.

 “A meaningful life is one where you can positively impact people’s lives—even those [that] you’ve never met [before].
 It’s a life where I have matched my blessings by being even more of a blessing to family, friends, and as many people as possible.”